 - Who will take over your business if you find yourself unable to work, either temporarily or permanently?

 There’s more to all of this, but this is enough to get you started!
 The bottom line is that your business is unique and there is no one who knows your wants, needs, and crazy dreams better than you.
-Take the time you need to truly evaluate all the factors and to share them with a CPA that has a solid understanding of your finances, before deciding how you’ll structure your business.
+Take the time you need to truly evaluate all the factors surrounding your finances, before deciding how you’ll structure your business.
+And for better guidance, get a comprehensive Tax Plan from a Certified Tax Planner near you!